 This brings us to another of the many benefits of bamboo bedding, which is its antibacterial and hypoallergenic properties.
 Because of its thread structure, round and smooth, and the fact that it needs no chemical treatment, bamboo rayon causes no irritation to the skin.
 Sleeping in bamboo bed linen is thus a natural solution to help you deal with dust mite allergies and eczema.

 |As an eczema sufferer, especially on my face, I have to be careful of such things as pillowcases as not to cause flare-ups.
 These pillowcases are perfect ‘for me’ they certainly tick all the boxes I needed.
 Temperature controlling, antibacterial, smooth texture and hypoallergenic.
 They were cool all night, even better with an occasional turning.
 With a very soft and silky feeling.
 I didn’t realise how bad my old cotton ones were until I put these on.
 Didn’t itch at all in the night.
 Not sign of any reaction to them in the morning, no flare up at all.
 I will definitely rebuy it.||

 Could bamboo BE any better? *Chandler style*

-The fourth reason to switch from traditional-made bed linen to bamboo-made linen is it lower eco-footprint.
-Indeed, the fact that bamboo does not need pesticides and fertilisers to grow, make it a real asset to lower our impact on the environment.
+The fourth reason to switch from traditional-made bed linen to bamboo-made linen is its lower eco-footprint.
+Indeed, the fact that bamboo does not need pesticides and fertilisers to grow, makes it a real asset to lower our impact on the environment.